Janani3417/Java-programming/README.md

             Else if statement means we are giving some condition.here we given grde=3 hereby it moves furthur until the given condition specifies.

+**break statement:**

+break statement is used to terminate the code. where want to end.